jhlagado/struct-z80/README.md

 The way this works is the `_if` sets up a jump on condition flag which, if the test fails, branches to an `_else` or the `_endif` depending on which occurs first.

-The problem to solve is that `_if` cannot know where the `_else` or `_endif` will occur so it writes the opcode for the jump and a placeholder value in the jump address.
+The problem to solve is that `_if` cannot know where the `_else` or `_endif` will occur so it writes the jump instruction with a placeholder for the jump address.
 It then pushes the address of this jump on the assembler stack so it can be found again later.

 When an `_else` is encountered, it looks on the stack for the address of the last `_if` occurrence.
 It goes back and fills in the placeholder address in the `_if` to point to the `_else` code.
 It then writes another jump instruction with a placeholder address to point to the `_endif`.
 Once again, it pushes the address of this jump onto the assembler stack.

 When an `_endif` is encountered, it looks on the stack for the address of the last jump instruction pushed on the stack (it will be either an `_if` or `_else` occurrence).
-It goes back and fills in the placeholder address of the jump instruction to point to itself. **This means that the** `_else` **macro is completely optional** and that you could just use `_if` and `_endif` without an `_else` if you wanted to.
+Then it goes back and fills in the placeholder address of the jump instruction to point to itself. **This means that the** `_else` **macro is completely optional** and that you could just use `_if` and `_endif` without an `_else` if you wanted to.
 For example:

 ```
 ld a,(input)